What should I Know Regarding Pregnancy, Nursing and Administering DURAGESIC to Children or the Elderly?

 If you are an adult over 60

 - management or monitoring precaution: Pulmonary-DO NOT USE in opioid intolerance.
-Life-threatening respiratory depression more likely to occur due to altered clearance.
-Use cautiously with respiratory disease, when initiating, titrating and giving with other respiratory depressants.
+Life threatening respiratory depression risk due to altered pharmacokinetics (poor fat stores, muscle wasting, or altered clearance).
+Monitor closely at initiation and dose titration.
+Consider naloxone Rx.
 Neuro/Psych-Risk for confusion, delirium and falls.
 Avoid treatment with 3 or more CNS active agents.
 Gastrointestinal-Increased rate of constipation in the elderly.
 Cardiovascular-Vasodilation may predispose to orthostatic hypotension.

-- Contraindication: Safety not established age < 2 years.
+- Severe Precaution: Safety not established age < 2 years.
 Risk of fatal respiratory depression in opioid-naive.
+With any opioid, access to naloxone for emergency reversal can mitigate risk from accidental ingestion/overdose.

 CONDITIONS OF USE: The information in this database is intended to supplement, not substitute for, the expertise and judgment of healthcare professionals.
 The information is not intended to cover all possible uses, directions, precautions, drug interactions or adverse effects, nor should it be construed to indicate that use of a particular drug is safe, appropriate or effective for you or anyone else.
 A healthcare professional should be consulted before taking any drug, changing any diet or commencing or discontinuing any course of treatment.